2018 Boston College Eagles football team

 The 2018 Boston College Eagles football team represented Boston College during the 2018 NCAA Division I FBS football season.
 The Eagles played their home games at Alumni Stadium in Chestnut Hill, Massachusetts, and competed in the Atlantic Division of the Atlantic Coast Conference.
 They were led by sixth-year head coach Steve Addazio.
-They finished the season 7–5 overall and 4–4 in ACC play to place the fourth n the Atlantic Division.
+They finished the season 7–5 overall and 4–4 in ACC play to place the fourth in the Atlantic Division.
 They were invited to the First Responder Bowl against Boise State.
 With 5:08 left in the first quarter and Boston College leading 7–0, the bowl game was stopped because of bad weather and ultimately canceled and ruled a no contest.

-Previous season

-The Eagles finished the 2017 season 7–6, 4–4 in ACC play to finish in a three-way tie for third place in the Atlantic Division.
-They were invited to the Pinstripe Bowl where they lost to Iowa.